usgs/wdfn-blog/content/pivot.md

     ## [3] "Thiabendazole_code"         "Thiabendazole_Value"
     ## [5] "1,7-Dimethylxanthine_code"  "1,7-Dimethylxanthine_Value"

-Now, we can assign the “column\_names” to the “data\_no\_header”:
+Now, we can assign the "column\_names" to the "data\_no\_header":

 ``` r
 names(data_no_header)[-1:-2] <- column_names
 ```

-Before we pivot this data to the long format (as described above), let’s transform the “Sample Date” column to an R date time format:
+Before we pivot this data to the long format (as described above), let’s transform the "Sample Date" column to an R date time format:

 ``` r
 data_no_header$`Sample Date` <- as.POSIXct(data_no_header$`Sample Date`,